kedro-org/kedro/docs/source/integrations/mlflow.md

 ## Use cases

-There are different use cases for which you might want to use MLflow, many of which are already covered by the [`kedro-mlflow`](https://kedro-mlflow.readthedocs.io/) plugin.
+There are different use cases for which you might want to use MLflow, some of which are already covered by the [`kedro-mlflow`](https://kedro-mlflow.readthedocs.io/) plugin.
 This page explains how to implement them yourself in a simplified form, and also how `kedro-mlflow` can do the hard work for you.

 ### Simple tracking of Kedro runs in MLflow using Hooks

-Even though MLflow works best when working with machine learning (ML) and AI pipelines, you can track your regular Kedro runs as experiments in MLflow even if they do not use ML.
+Although MLflow works best when working with machine learning (ML) and AI pipelines, you can track your regular Kedro runs as experiments in MLflow even if they do not use ML.

 One possible way of doing it is using the {py:meth}`~kedro.framework.hooks.specs.PipelineSpecs.before_pipeline_run` Hook